open-mmlab/mmengine/docs/en/design/evaluation.md

         ...
 ```

-`BaseMetric` has the following two important methods that need to be overridden in the subclass:
+`BaseMetric` has the following two important methods that need to be overridden in subclasses:

 - **`process()`** is used to process the test data and model prediction results for each batch.
-The processing results should be stored in the `self.results` list, which is used to calculate the metrics after all the test data has been processed.
+The processing results should be stored in the `self.results` list, which will be used to calculate the metrics after processing all test data.
 This method has the following two parameters:

   - `data_batch`: A sample of test data from a batch, usually directly from the dataloader
-  - `data_samples`: Corresponding model prediction results
+  - `data_samples`: Corresponding model prediction results.
 This method has no return value.
 The function interface is defined as follows:

   ```python
   @abstractmethod